-for services provided hereunder.
+A. CONTRACTOR Exclusive Right to Bill - CONTRACTOR shall be solely entitled to perform and be responsible for performing billing of patients and third-party payors for services provided hereunder.
 COUNTY shall not bill or permit any other party to bill patients or third-party payors for services, including but not limited to transport, first response or dispatch services provided in connection with an emergency call.
-CONTRACTOR shall comply with all applicable laws governing billing and collection, including but not limited to laws and regulations applicable to patients covered by Medicare, Medicaid, Tricare and other public or private reimbursement programs,
+CONTRACTOR shall comply with all applicable laws governing billing and collection, including but not limited to laws and regulations applicable to patients covered by Medicare, Medicaid, Tricare and other public or private reimbursement

-- B. Rates CONTRACTOR shall further comply with the rate requirements set forth by the COUNTY in Exhibit D. CONTRACTOR shall only charge the rates set forth in Exhibit D to patients and finird party-payors.
-Further, CONTRACTOR shall not discount its rates or collect a rate less than the rates set forth in Exhibit D (except where required by law, e.g., Medicare or Medicaid or where a patient meets CONTRACTOR's Compassionate Care policy).
-Notwithstanding any other provision of this Agreement, because this Agreement requires the CONTRACTOR to respond at the ALS level to all emergency calls, the CONTRACTOR shall bill the ALS rate except where required by law, e.g., Medicare or Medicaid. - C. Regular and Ordinary Rate Increase A regular and ordinary rate increase will be made on January 1st of each contract year (the first increase will be January 1, 2015).
-County shall grant increases sufficient to meet the approved projected expenses plus profit (see 9.3.A. below) or will provide other relief to CONTRACTOR. - D. Medicare CONTRACTOR shall accept Medicare and Medi-Cal assignment.
+- programs. - B. Rates CONTRACTOR shall further comply with the rate requirements set forth by the COUNTY in Exhibit C. CONTRACTOR shall only charge the rates set forth in Exhibit C to patients and third party-payors.
+Further, CONTRACTOR shall not discount its rates or collect a rate less than the rates set forth in Exhibit C (except where required by law, e.g., Medicare or Medicaid or where a patient meets CONTRACTOR's Compassionate Care policy).
+Notwithstanding any other provision of this Agreement, because this Agreement requires the CONTRACTOR to respond at the ALS level to all emergency calls, the CONTRACTOR shall bill the ALS rate except where required by law, e.g., Medicare or Medicaid. - C. Medicare CONTRACTOR shall accept Medicare and Medi-Cal assignment.

-9.3 Rate Increase
+Section 9.3 Rate Increase